No items found.

 Q. Is sermorelin contraindicated in cancer?

-A. Currently, there are no studies showing that sermorelin increases the risk of developing cancer.
-Some research suggests that growth hormone plays a role in supporting the function of the thymus gland, which supports the immune system (important in surveilling for and neutralizing nascent cancerous cells).
-Improved sleep—sometimes reported with sermorelin—may also support healthy immune function.
+A. Currently, there is no clear evidence showing sermorelin is linked to developing cancer.
+Some research suggests that growth hormone plays a role in supporting the function of the thymus gland, which supports the immune system (important in surveilling for and neutralizing precancerous cells).
+Non-REM sleep—which may be promoted by sermorelin—is linked to healthy immune function.
 However, sermorelin has not been specifically studied in patients with active cancer or tumors.
 For this reason, it is generally recommended to avoid using sermorelin if you currently have cancer or a known tumor.2,6,10

 Q. Does sermorelin need to be titrated for initiation or weaned gradually for discontinuation?